Add Bootstrap to an Angular application

 <hr />

-And add this to the component's definition:
+And the component definition:

 `import { Component } from '@angular/core';